KaiZerg/JavaScript30challenge/03 - CSS Variables/readme.md

 2)--base: #ffc600 - defining variable, -- equal to $ in sass;

-3) padding: var(--spacing) - assining var to the element property;
+3)padding: var(--spacing) - assining var to the element property;

-4) querySelectorAll to select all inputs.
+4)querySelectorAll to select all inputs.
 It returns Node list(look likes an array);

-5) Node list Vs Array - is that array has all kinds of different methods to deal with arrays.
+5)Node list Vs Array - is that array has all kinds of different methods to deal with arrays.
 Node list has only a few methods;

 6)data- attribues used to define data-sizing=px of the inputs in html;